lleiding/gemm/README.md

 The characteristics of the grid cells combined with the state of inhabiting individuals constitute the state variables of the model.
 Additional patterns or summary statistics may be calculated based on these individual information.

-Processes and updates are repeated every timestep, while each timestep represent approximately one year.
+Processes and updates are repeated every timestep, while each timestep can be considered as one year.

+[Clarify grid cells without actual grid...]

 # 3. Process overview and scheduling